phamthanhtuan100mc/AutoGoogleForm/README.md

 ### Things to do

+- Handle random fill result for all Questions
 - Update **createWebDriver** method corresponding to each browser and local/remote mode
 - Update **browser.setting.json** run config profile
 - Update logger for all file